 Spray tip sizing: The best tip size for spraying exterior paint onto siding is a 515, or a 517.
 The tip produces a 10-inch spray fan to cover siding boards fast.
 I use the Graco RAC-X tips.
 Note: The point of spraying your siding is to get the paint onto the surface quickly instead of having to manually dip the paint roller over and over, but you still have to roll the sprayed paint, or stain, to force the material into the pores of the cedar.

-Always use high quality paint, or stain, when you paint the outside of your home, even if you have to spend more money.
-Premium paint holds up longer and extends the time when a repaint's due again.
-Cheap paint doesn't cover the surface as good as a premium one, or last as long, and the color will fade faster.
+Always use high-quality paint or stain when you paint the outside of your home, even if you have to spend more money.
+Premium paint holds up longer and extends the time before a repaint is due again.
+Cheap paint doesn't cover the surface as well as premium paint or last as long, and the color will fade faster.

-Paint recommendations: The best paint for cedar siding is one that's acrylic-based, but remember, bare cedar spots should be primed with oil primer before applying any paint.
-My two favorite exterior paints for painting exterior siding are Duration and Super Paint from Sherwin Williams.
-If you have moisture problems with the siding boards, I recommend Super Paint because it's less thick and less likely to trap moisture underneath.
+f you have moisture problems with the siding boards, I recommend Super Paint because it's thinner and less likely to trap moisture underneath.
 Duration is very thick, yet flexible, to help resist the common problem of cracking and blistering.
 The paint boasts a lifetime warranty, which I've never had to use.
 Both of these paints are good choices.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.